gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 ## Schema migration (fielded devices)

 `ML_MODEL_SCHEMA_VERSION` (in `pressureMath.h`) identifies the feature set the stored weights were trained with.
-At boot, `loadAILearnedDataPreferences()` compares it against the `mlModelSchema` NVS value (devices from before this mechanism default to 1).
-On mismatch it resets weights to defaults, clears the ready flags, and stores the new version — **but keeps the bootstrap samples**, so the models retrain with the new math within milliseconds on that same boot.
+At boot, `beginSaveData()` compares it against the `mlModelSchema` NVS value (devices from before this mechanism default to 1).
+On mismatch it calls `clearPressureData()` — wiping weights, ready flags, bootstrap sample files, and the reported AI percentage — then stores the new version.
+The vehicle re-collects `LEARN_SAVE_COUNT` samples per model and falls back to lookup-table timing until it does.

+The check lives in `beginSaveData()` rather than in `loadAILearnedDataPreferences()` because `clearPressureData()` calls the latter itself, which would recurse.

 **Bump the schema version whenever `computeFeatures()` changes meaning.** Weights are not transferable between feature sets.